leeduy0403/HCMUT-AI-Agent-Chatbot/README.md

-# Sales AI Agent Chatbot
+# HCMUT AI Agent Chatbot

-Create a Sales AI Agent capable of engaging in natural, human-like conversations, with the following feature:
+Create a HCMUT AI Agent capable of engaging in natural, human-like conversations, with the following feature:

 ## Features

 - Greeting and self-introduction
-- Providing information about the company
+- Providing information about Ho Chi Minh University of Techonology (VNUHCM)
+- Admission requirements
+- Undergraduate and graduate programs
-- Product consultation
+- Tuition fees
-- Checking product inventory
-- Collecting customer information: full name, phone number, email, address, etc.
-- Closing orders with customers and recording data into the system.